Vauxhall Insignia Sports Tourer (2017 - ) review

 Styling is always subjective, but we reckon Vauxhall is making some pretty handsome cars these days.
 The Insignia is enhanced by a low slung bonnet and Vauxhall’s signature ‘blade’ moulding in the rear doors, while the combination of a chrome strip running over the windows and a crease running along the side through the door handles gives the car an almost coupe-like profile – not something you would expect of an estate car.
 Pretty much every model in the range comes with alloy wheels, and with each step you take up the trim levels, you smarten up the car even further.

 On SRi models, for example, you get tinted rear windows and silver roof rails; VX-Line version add a sports styling pack that includes unique bumpers and side mouldings; Tech Line models have chrome inserts in the door handles; and top-spec Elite Nav cars come with LED headlights.
+For a more rugged-looking estate, there's also the Country Tourer, which has extra mouldings on the outside, and has a raised suspension to give it extra ground clearance.

 The Insignia is a very smart and attractive thing inside, with a neat mix of virtual and hard instruments, and a touch-screen infotainment system that is fast to react, and displays crystal clear graphics.
 There’s also a little steadying platform for your left hand just below the screen, to help you hit the relevant icons more reliably when you’re on the move.